 Rockwood has received numerous awards for its work in the area of character education.

 Rockwood was named a 2016 National District of Character by Character.org, a designation that lasts five years.

 Rockwood National Schools of Character include Babler, Ballwin, Blevins, Bowles, Chesterfield, Crestview, Ellisville, Geggie, Green Pines, Kehrs Mill, Kellison, Lafayette, LaSalle Springs, Pond, Selvidge, Stanton, Uthoff Valley, Wild Horse, Woerther and Rockwood Early Childhood Education.

 Rockwood Missouri Schools of Character include Babler, Ballwin, Blevins, Bowles, Chesterfield, Crestview, Ellisville, Kehrs Mill, Geggie, Green Pines, Kellison, Lafayette, LaSalle Springs, Pond, Selvidge, Stanton, Uthoff Valley, Westridge, Wild Horse, Woerther and Rockwood Early Childhood Education.

 Since 2000, the Rockwood community has raised more than $1 million for the American Cancer Society through its annual Relay For Life event.

 The WEB program (Where Everybody Belongs) is active in middle schools and high schools.
 Older students mentor younger students and model lessons in character education, anti-bullying and positive school climate.

-This year, eight Rockwood schools earned Promising Practices Awards from Character.org.
+This year, three Rockwood schools earned Promising Practices Awards from Character.org.
 Each year, the organization recognizes schools and districts from the U.S. and across the globe for their innovative practices in the area of character education.
 To receive a Promising Practice award, schools must demonstrate how they put one or more of the 11 Principles of Character Education into action.